EDRN/CancerDataExpo/README.md

             --project-name cancerdataexpo \
             logs --follow

+**📝 Note:** With no existing database, the initiall startup might fail (see the logs, message "Resource Busy").
+If this happens, stop it and start it again.

 Once this is up and running, head to http://localhost:${EDRN_CANCERDATAEXPO_PORT}/manage_main and log in (with username `admin` and password `admin`) and change the default password in the `acl_users` object.
 Next, create an instance of the CancerDataExpo by visiting http://localhost:${EDRN_CANCERDATAEXPO_PORT}/@@plone-addsite?site_id=Plone&advanced=1 and entering the following:

 -   Path identifier: `cancerdataexpo`